waholulu/medival_village/game design.md

 8. **Simulation & Logging**
    - **Core** simulation (headless) updates villagers, the world, and the market each partial-day cycle.
    - **Logs** record each villager's actions, transactions, tool usage, resource changes, and random events.
-   - Optional **plotting** (Plotly) at the simulation’s end to visualize resources, villager status, and key metrics over time.
+   - Optional **plotting** (Plotly) at the simulation's end to visualize resources, villager status, and key metrics over time.

 ---